 Holiday time is not a time to rationalize a total lapse of mindfulness or to encourage dreary calorie counting and self-denial.
 It is a time to balance your food and health desires with a healthy dose of “grown-up behavior”.

 Make a decision about what you really want this holiday, be clear about what you need to do to get it, decide whether it’s the right choice for you at this time, then take the responsibility for your decision.
 More examples:

 - If you’ve been working hard to improve your fitness, and you don’t want the holidays to mark any slowdown in your progress, then recognize that you need to stay committed to mindful eating, and to keeping a regular physical activity program in place.
 Make concrete plans that will help you stay committed, as discussed above.

 - Maybe you want to use the holidays as an opportunity to take on some of your normal eating challenges, such as learning to live with a box of chocolate in the house without eating it all immediately.
 In that instance, it will help to understand that you may find yourself enjoying the chocolate a little more often than you really want to.
 But that can be part of finding out you don’t want it as much as you thought, and is therefore key to your learning process.

 - In any case, realize ahead of time that you may find yourself questioning your behaviors – after all, they are new to you.
 Tell yourself to stay mindful, trust what you are feeling, and avoid second guessing yourself.

 - Above all, remember to accept yourself.
-That means your good points as well as your flaws.
+That means your good points as well as your flaws (we all have ‘em).
 Pat yourself on the back for what you are doing and don’t focus on what you haven’t done.
-When you are thinking about gifts for friends and family, think about giving the gift of a truly enjoyable holiday season to your very best friend-you!
+When you are thinking about gifts for friends and family, think about giving the gift of a truly enjoyable holiday season to your very best friend — you!